Stochasticity & Predictability in Terrestrial Planet Formation: N-Body Methods, Initial Conditions

 where $\tau$ is the decay time of the gas disk.
-For all simulations, $\tau = 1 \; \mathrm{Myr}$, $\Sigma_{\mathrm{gas},0} = 2000 \; \mathrm{g}/\mathrm{cm}^2$.
+For all simulations, $\tau = 1 \; \mathrm{Myr}$, $\Sigma_{\mathrm{Gas},0} = 2000 \; \mathrm{g}/\mathrm{cm}^2$.
 After $\sim 4.6 \; \mathrm{Myr}$, only $1\%$ of the gas remains.

 Particles exchange angular momentum with the gas disk in three ways: (i) hydrodynamic drag due to differences in velocity, (ii) torques arising from spiral density waves launched by massive particles, and (iii) gravitational interactions between particles and the massive disk.
-Note that we artificially enhance hydrodynamic drag for particles with masses $< 0.01 \; M_\oplus$ to correct for the large initial planetesimal mass.
-For more details, see \cite{2010Icar..207..517M}.
+Note that we artificially enhance hydrodynamic drag for particles with masses $< 0.01 \; \Mearth$ to correct for the large initial planetesimal mass.
+For more details on the interaction between gas and particles, we refer to Section 2.2 in \cite{2010Icar..207..517M}, which we have implemented verbatim.
 We stress that these interactions are modelled analytically.
 Our simulations would benefit from a full hydrodynamic model,\footnote{In particular, spiral density waves launched from multiple massive bodies will locally modify the hydrodynamic drag, mutually interact, and affect the gravitational potential of the disk.
 Neither of these effects are captured in an analytic model.} which may affect some of the results in this work.